 - Now, this should show every hidden folder, including var.

-- Once you are ready to hide them again, go to Terminal and input the following command:
+- Once you are ready to hide them again, go to Terminal and input the following commands pressing Enter after each:

 defaults write com.apple.Finder AppleShowAllFiles NOand then

-Another way to access the var folder is by using the Finder.
+There's an another way to access the var folder by using the Finder.

 - Open Finder.

 - Press Command-Shift-G to open the dialogue box.